 Getting the most out of your phone if you have sight loss

-According to statistics from Royal National Institute of Blind People, there are more than two million people living with sight loss in the UK.
-And thanks to our modern-day reliance on smartphones, there are more challenges and more opportunities for people with sight loss than there ever has been before.
+According to statistics from the Royal National Institute of Blind People, more than two million people live with sight loss in the UK.
+And thanks to our modern-day reliance on smartphones, there are more challenges and opportunities for people with sight loss than ever before.

-Luckily, there are lots of ways to turn your phone into a really useful tool for people who have sight loss.
+Luckily, there are lots of ways to make your phone a really useful tool for people with sight loss.

 Use a text reader

-If you’ve got an iPhone, it’s really easy to set this up.
-All you need to do is turn this feature on in the settings menu.
-And after enabling the built-in feature, simply highlight the desired text, scroll right on the appearing menu, and select Speak.
+If you’ve got an iPhone, setting this up is really easy.
+All you need to do is turn this feature on in the Settings menu.
+After enabling the built-in feature, simply highlight the desired text, scroll right on the menu that appears, and select Speak.

-Even more impressive, you’ll find a range of voices that cover multiple languages too, which you can download from Siri.
+Even more impressively, you’ll find a range of voices that cover multiple languages, which you can download from Siri.
 So whatever your needs, you’ll be able to get the text read to you in a way you’ll find helpful.

 Android customers, meanwhile, will need to visit the Google Play Store to download a text-to-speech app.

 Not all apps come with the functionality of reading text.
-If this happens on either ecosystem, simply copy the text and then paste it to your text message app.
+If this happens, simply copy the text and then paste it to your text message app.
 It’s a bit convoluted, but it does get the job done.
-It’s a good rule of thumb that if something can be copied then it can be read aloud.
+A good rule of thumb is that if something can be copied, then it can be read aloud.

 Make the most of your virtual assistant

-Although Siri, the Apple assistant, does an adequate job of answering questions, setting reminders, and timers, Google Assistant is the undisputed leader of the pack.
+Although Siri, the Apple assistant, does an adequate job of answering questions and setting reminders and timers, Google Assistant is the undisputed leader of the pack.

 When asking specific questions, you’re far more likely to get an audible answer than with other electronic helpers.
 What’s more, Google offers straightforward verbal answers to questions like “When is the next bus into the city centre?”